Essential Care Tips for Thriving Indoor Plants

 Understanding Light Requirements

 Different plants have different light needs.
 Most indoor plants fall into three categories: low light (like pothos and snake plants), medium light (such as philodendrons), and bright indirect light (including fiddle leaf figs and monstera).
+See our best low-light plants guide and our Monstera care guide for plant-specific light advice.

 Watering Wisely

 Overwatering is the most common mistake new plant parents make.
 Before watering, check the soil moisture by sticking your finger about an inch deep.
 If it feels dry, it's time to water.
 If it's still moist, wait a few more days.
+Read our complete guide to watering indoor plants for a full breakdown by plant type, season, and pot material.

 Humidity and Temperature